new-foundation/newcoin-core-agent/README.md

 0. sign up / sign in to https://web.newos.computer
 2. go to your Profile -> Agent Studio
-3. under Behavior choose Advanced"
+3. under Behavior choose "Advanced"
-4. copy the token and place it in .env (TOKEN=newsafe eyJhbGciOiJSU...)
+4. copy the token and place it in .env (should look like `TOKEN=newsafe eyJhbGciOiJSU...`)

 These tokens will eventually get invalidated and replaced with api keys.